QualiSystems/cloudshell-standards/Documentation/deployed_app_standard.md

 ** Deployed App Data Model **

-- Family: Generic App Family
+- Family: CS_GenericAppFamily, Model: Generic Deployed App
-   - Family: Generic Port, Model: Generic vPort
+   - Family: CS_Port, Model: Generic vPort

 #### Family Rules

 Family | Rules
 --- | ---
-Generic App Family | Searchable, Locked By Default Generic Port | Searchable, Locked By Default, Connectable
+Generic App Family | Searchable, Locked By Default CS_Port | Searchable, Locked By Default, Connectable

 ### Attributes
 #### Guidelines
-- The attribute rules are as follows - all attributes which are user input should have the rule "Configuration" enabled, all attributes which aren't user input should have the rules "Settings" and "Available For Abstract Resources" enabled.
+- The attribute rules are as follows - all attributes which are user input should have the rule "Configuration" enabled, all attributes which aren't user input should have the rules "Settings", "Read only" and "Available For Abstract Resources" enabled.
 - It is possible to customize the attribute rules selection after importing the Shell to CloudShell.
 - Attributes shouldn’t be removed.
 - All attributes are of type String unless mentioned otherwise